Thank you for your generous support

 116 Pinehurst Suite J31

 Buddha Sasana Foundation and World Dharma are global human rights,

 mindfulness meditation, and new media advocacy organizations that

-produce not-for-profit (often free) high-quality public events, books, films,
+produce high-quality public events, books, films,

 audio and interactive transformational media for the purpose of elevating